Organization of Section Leadership

 From time to time, the PCLJ Editorial Board has open positions.
 Regardless of whether a spot is currently open, PCLJ leadership is always interested in hearing from practitioners with strong writing skills who are interested in serving as editors.
 Please direct any inquiries to the PCLJ Editor-In-Chief.

 PCLJ holds an annual writing competition for young lawyers and law students, with cash prizes for top papers and a potential speaking role at a major Section event for one winner.
-The Writing Competition deadline is September 30 of each year; please see the most recent Writing Competition Rules for additional details.
+The Writing Competition deadline is September 30 of each year; please see the most recent writing competition rules found on the awards page for additional details.

 How are Webinar Chairs appointed and what can I do if I’m interested in assisting with webinars?